How to create a savings plan

 Do you have an emergency fund yet?
 If you’ve ever read the Book of Job or watched the local news, you know terrible things happen to very nice people, so you should absolutely have at the ready an emergency fund that will cover at the very least three months of you (and your family’s) expenses.
 This — along with eliminating any large credit card bills — must be undertaken immediately, to prevent having to rely on high-interest credit in the event of an emergency.

-One piece of advice: make this nest egg a savings account, money market account, or savings investment account, that’s totally separate from your current account since it’s awfully tempting to transfer savings into a current account to cover bills.
+One piece of advice: make this nest egg a savings account, money market account, or savings investment account, that’s totally separate from your checking account since it’s awfully tempting to transfer savings into a checking account to cover bills.
 (So no, Netflix being suspended never counts as an emergency.)

-Investing in future you with — get started with a Wealthsimple Stocks & Shares ISA.
+We built a better way to save with higher rates than big banks — get started with Wealthsimple Save.

 Retirement savings plans